HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/administrationui.md

 ## View the OAuth Consent

-The **OAuth Consent** is the list of the users who login to the server.
+The **OAuth Consent** contains the list of the authorized users who login to the app of the current server.

 1. Click the **OAuth Consent** navigation pane.